-- 6. Breach of Duty of Attorney to Persons Who Were to Benefit By Attorneys Legal Services Imposed By Public Policy as to the Accountholder Class and the BMF 100 Class - 346.
-The S&H Defendants issued legal opinion and communications to the Accountholder Class and the BMF 100 Class for the purpose of securing a benefit, monetary and otherwise, to Defendants Cooper, Belka, Jensen, Lindley, VestCorp and First Pension.
+6. Breach of Duty of Attorney to Persons Who Were to Benefit By Attorneys Legal Services Imposed By Public Policy as to the Accountholder Class and the BMF 100 Class

+346. The S&H Defendants issued legal opinion and communications to the Accountholder Class and the BMF 100 Class for the purpose of securing a benefit, monetary and otherwise, to Defendants Cooper, Belka, Jensen, Lindley, VestCorp and First Pension.
 Through these communications, the S&H Defendants breached their duties when they attempted or expected to influence the Accountholder Class and the BMF 100 Class on behalf of their clients Defendants Cooper, Belka, Jensen, Lindley, VestCorp and First Pension.
-The S&H Defendants owed the Accountholder Class and the BMF 100 Class a duty of care in providing the advice and communications because the Accountholder Class and the BMF 100 Class anticipated reliance upon it was the end and aim of the transaction. - 347.
-The S&H Defendants participated in the preparation of the Smith & Hilbig Accountholder Duty of Care Writings that were designed to confer a benefit on the S&H Defendants' clients, VestCorp, First Pension, and Defendants Cooper, Lindley, Belka, and Jensen. - 348.
-The benefit the S&H Defendants were attempting to gain from the
+The S&H Defendants Cooper, Belka, Jensen, Lindley, VestCorp and First Pension.
+The S&H Defendants owed the Accountholder Class and the BMF 100 Class a duty of care in providing the advice and communications because the Accountholder Class and the BMF 100 Class a duty of care in providing the advice and communications because the Accountholder Class and the BMF 100 Cla

+347. The S&H Defendants participated in the preparation of the Smith & Hilbig Accountholder Duty of Care Writings that were designed to confer a benefit on the S&H Defendants' clients, VestCorp, First Pension, and Defendants Cooper, Lindley, Belka, and Jensen.

+348. The benefit the S&H Defendants were attempting to gain from the